jjohnson2701/EditsToISCEContainer/README.md

 * jobscript_5m_array.sh
 * arcgis_template.xml
 * topsApp_5m template.xml
-* SARimagelistexample.txt (You will need to make a reference list and a secondary list from this)
+* LagosP1F16Asc.txt (You will need to make a reference list and a secondary list from this)

 ### 3. Edit jobscript_5m_array settings.
 Relevant ones to change are listed here in the order they appear:
  #SBATCH --ntasks sets the number of tasks per job.
 It is more efficient to run larger batched jobs with the least number of tasks possible, while still finishing the job under 24 hours.